-We plan to reprocess all image differencing-derived data (the Level 1 database), at the same time we perform the annual Data Release productions.
+We plan to reprocess all image differencing-derived data (the Level 1 database), at the same time we perform the annual Level 2 data release productions.
 This will include all images taken since the start of survey operations, to the time when the data release production begins.
 The images will be reprocessed using a single version of the image differencing and measurement software, resulting in a consistent data set.